hocineMK03/JAVA-IHM-project/README.md

 ## Getting Started

-These instructions will guide you on how to import the database tables into MySQL.
+These instructions will guide you on how to use this repo.

 ### Prerequisites